i-abdullahirshad/gamepadscheck/src/content/articles/controller-snapback-test.md

 **Snapback** happens only after you release the stick.
 It appears for a fraction of a second, then disappears.
 Leave the controller alone and it shows nothing.

-A controller can have both, and they have separate causes, so test for them separately.
+A controller can have both, and they have separate causes, so test for them separately, and consult a comprehensive [controller drift fix](/controller-drift-fix/) guide if resting movement is your primary issue.

 ### **How to test for snapback**

 The test is straightforward, but the way you do it matters.

-Open a gamepad tester and watch the stick values.
+Open our [gamepad tester](/) and watch the stick values.

 **The release test**